dhth/cueitup/README.md

 🛠️ Configuration
 ---

-Create a configuration file that looks like the following.
-The location of this file depends on your operating system, and can be determined by running `cueitup -h`.
+Create a YAML configuration file that looks like the following.
+The location of this file depends on your operating system, and can be determined by running `cueitup
+-h`.

 ```yaml